Navigating the Complex World of Tax Law

 - A former Dean of the National Tax Practice Institute

-- A former Chair of the Tax Section of the Philadelphia Bar Association
+- Two former Chairs of the Tax Section of the Philadelphia Bar Association

 - A former chair of the American Bar Association Section of Taxation’s Committee on US Activities of Foreigners and Tax Treaties (USAFTT)

 - A former officer of the Taxes Committee of the International Bar Association

 - A member of the State Tax Committee of the Maryland Chamber of Commerce

 - A former assistant Branch Chief of the Office of Chief Counsel, Legislation and Regulations Division of the Internal Revenue Service

 - A former special appointee to the U.S. Department of Justice